pedrodlafaria/pedrodlafaria/README.md

 ## Personal projects on GitHub

-I use github to host a few other personal projects and experiments.
+I use GitHub to host a few other personal projects and experiments.
 The most interesting of these is arguably a program analysis tool called JSMapper.
 It is written in Javascript and can analyze Javascript code and draw a few diagrams that depict the code structures (modules, classes, function call graph).
 It is the only truly active project.

 <br>